Software is a team sport: Building the future of software development together

 Copilot Edits in Visual Studio Code

 As we continue to innovate together—we’re creating new ways to interact with chat.
 In addition to submitting prompts, developers can use keywords to help Copilot better understand your prompt, leverage slash commands to avoid writing complex prompts, and incorporate chat variables to specify context.
-Recently, we have added new support for multimodal modals, and the ability to speak directly to Copilot.
+Recently, we have added new support for multimodal models, and the ability to speak directly to Copilot.

 Perhaps most excitingly, AI model selection in Copilot unlocks a new world of possibilities giving developers the freedom to explore new models and select workable options.
 In Visual Studio Code, developers can access models from the Azure AI model catalog like Anthropic’s Claude 3.5 Sonnet, Google’s Gemini 1.5 Pro, and OpenAI’s o1-preview and o1-mini.
 OpenAI and Claude 3.5 Sonnet models are available now; Google’s Gemini 1.5 Pro is coming soon.